Kyriosity/read-write/README+/.net/README+/parts/cs-lacks-parts.md

 </details>

-However
+However,
-- this reinvents the wheel,
+- This reinvents the wheel,
-- there are other forms of grammatical numbers besides plurals,
+- There are other forms of grammatical numbers besides plurals,
-- numbering is only a share of grammatical agreements in every single tongue,
+- Numbering is only a part of grammatical agreements in every single tongue,
-- linguistics requires competence in more than a pair of language families.
+- Linguistics requires competence in more than a pair of language families.

 And what if .NET foundation classes could:
-- neatly formulate declensions, conjugation, and other formations,
+- neatly formulate declensions, conjugations, and other formations,
-- define constants for unfamiliar forms of loanwords (greek, Latin u.a.),
+- define constants for unfamiliar forms of loanwords (Greek and Latin _u.a._),
 - revise habitual [`CultureInfo`](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo)<sup>🪟</sup> (classify tongue families and default agreements)

 And, not least, add syntax sugar like